-In any trouble shooting of equipment, first establish which unit is functioning incorrectly.
+In any troubleshooting of equipment, it should first be established which unit is functioning incorrectly.
 The overall logic diagram supplied with the equipment shows the combined logic of the complete equipment and the various test points in each unit.
 By signal tracing, using the overall logic diagram and the various test points, it should be possible to quickly isolate the trouble.

 A test adapter card is supplied with each static relay equipment to supplement the prewired test points on the test cards.
-Use of the adapter card is described in the card instruction book GEK-34158.
+Use of the adapter card is described in the card instruction book, GEK-34158.

-A dual trace oscilloscope is a valuable aid to detailed trouble shooting, since it can be used to determine phase shift, operate and reset times as well as input and output levels.
+A dual trace oscilloscope is a valuable aid to detailed troubleshooting, since it can be used to determine phase shift, operate and reset times, as well as input and output levels.
 A portable dual-trace oscilloscope with a calibrated sweep and trigger facility is recommended.